Louisa Hamilton, Duchess of Abercorn: Early life, marriage, and family

 In 1881, Louisa was invested as a Lady of the Royal Order of Victoria and Albert (3rd class).

-Louisa was still living at the time of the birth of her great-great-grandson, the future Prime Minister Alec Douglas-Home, on 2 July 1903.
+She was still living at the time of the birth of her great-great-grandson, the future Prime Minister Alec Douglas-Home, on 2 July 1903.
 Her other great-great-grandchildren that she lived to see were Lady Patricia Herbert, Mildred Egerton, daughter of Lady Bertha Anson, Louisa's great-granddaughter through her grandson Thomas Anson, 3rd Earl of Lichfield and Guendolen Wilkinson, daughter of Lady Beatrix Herbert, Louisa's great-granddaughter through her granddaughter Lady Beatrix Lambton.

 Death

-The Duchess of Abercorn died at Coates Castle, Coates, West Sussex, England on Friday, 31 March 1905, aged 92.
+The Duchess of Abercorn died at Coates Castle, Coates, West Sussex, England on 31 March 1905, aged 92.
 She survived her husband by almost twenty years.